 |

-Permissions for Azure Key Vault Access Policies
+Permissions for VMs Encrypted with Azure Key Vault Using Access Policies (Legacy Authorization System)

 For Azure VMs that are encrypted with Key Vault, instead of using a custom role that you assign to your Azure Key Vault application, you can create an access policy and assign it to the Azure VM or the Azure Key Vault application that functions as your service principal.